Real Estate Stats July 11, 2025

 Township of Scugog

-Housing Market Report for February 2025
+Housing Market Report for May 2025

 This housing report for Durham Region includes the number of new listings, average list price, number of properties sold, average selling price, average days on market and average asking price to selling price ratio for all property types within the Region of Durham.